svlauer/example-sentences/README.md

 ```
 (The latter form will only work if `xparse.sty` is available.
 Otherwise, you can
 use `\ex[a-f]{imperatives}`, which will always work.)

+## Dependencies

+- [enumitem](https://www.ctan.org/pkg/enumitem) is the only required dependency.

+  (In fact, the main part of `example_sentences` is just a paper-thin wrapper
+  around `enumitem`'s functionality.]
+- The `xparse` package (available as part of
+  [l3packages](https://www.ctan.org/pkg/l3packages)) is not required, but if
+  it is present, it is used to provide some nice syntactic sugar for the `\item`
+  commands.

+Both of these are available in CTAN and should be part of most
+recent-ish TeX installations, as far as I know.
 ## Customization

 The `examples` environment is highly configurable.
 It is simply a clone of